ebaadazam/Servlets-and-JSP/README.md

 <h4><b>1.
 Calling a Servlet from another Servlet</b></h4>
 There can be several ways to call a servlet from another servlet in Java, depending upon the specific requirements of your application and the behaviour you want to implement<br>
 The two main approaches are <b>Forwarding</b> and <b>Redirection</b> which can be done using <b>RequestDispatcher</b> interface for forwarding and <b>HttpServletResponse</b> Interface for redirection.
-The RequestDispatcher interface, provided by the Servlet API, allows you to forward a request from one servlet to another servlet or include the response from another servlet in the response of the current servlet.<br>
+The RequestDispatcher interface, provided by the Servlet API, allows you to forward a request from one servlet to another servlet or include the response from another servlet in the response of the current servlet.<br><br>

 <b>Using RequestDispatcher:</b> You can use the RequestDispatcher interface to forward a request from one servlet to another servlet or JSP.
 This is useful when you want the second servlet to process the request and generate the response, but the client is unaware of this redirection.<br>